 With tens of thousands of customers, and over 250,000 real-time connections to maintain, Ornell’s primary focus was to regain control over his Kubernetes platform, and the cluster, by working closely with a supplier that could guide them through the complexity.
-Ornell soon realized SUSE Rancher’s fully supported Kubernetes management platform and experienced team would help them mobilize quickly and help automate basic processes.
+Ornell soon realized Rancher Prime’s fully supported Kubernetes management platform and experienced team would help them mobilize quickly and help automate basic processes.

 Ornell noticed immediate improvements upon starting the two-month proof-of-concept (PoC).
-Stability was dramatically improved — to the degree the team started to move services into staging environments within SUSE Rancher, before the PoC was complete.
+Stability was dramatically improved — to the degree the team started to move services into staging environments within Rancher Prime, before the PoC was complete.

 What was ABAX trying to solve?

 Legacy transformation: Windows containers